DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: More Details on Dataset Construction

+However, these VP methods were primarily developed for proprietary frontier models.
+This reliance stemmed from the fact that many open-source alternatives lacked the capacity to reliably invoke external tools or effectively reason over the resulting feedback.
+This limitation underscores the critical need for models to internalize these skills, rather than depending solely on externally orchestrated prompting mechanisms.

-\section{More Details on Dataset Construction.}
+\section{More Details on Dataset Construction}

+Here, we detail the data preparation schemes employed to ensure our training trajectories are less noisy, higher in quality, more diverse, and better aligned with real-world, human-authored problems.
+This process includes our \texttt{img-to-code} pipeline, data filtering schemes, and the final prompt template.

-\subsection{Img-to-code pipeline}
+\subsection{Img-to-code Pipeline}

-There is an inherent drawback in the current code-rendered dataset.
-Specifically, the distribution of questions differs substantially from those authored by human experts in high school, university, or competition settings.
-Moreover, it is difficult to reliably assess the difficulty of the generated problems, and the perspectives adopted in question construction often lack the nuance and pedagogical intent typically found in human-authored questions.
-The ability to tackle more challenging problems is precisely why reasoning models are needed.
+Current code-rendered datasets suffer from an inherent drawback: the distribution of synthesized questions differs substantially from those authored by human experts in high-school, university, or competition settings.
+Moreover, it is difficult to reliably assess the difficulty of these generated problems.
+The perspectives adopted in question construction often lack the nuance and pedagogical intent typically found in human-authored questions.
+This gap is critical, as the core objective for advanced reasoning models is to solve challenging, real world problems.

-To bridge this gap, we design an additional \texttt{img2code} pipeline in the expansion round to incorporate more realistic and challenging problems.
-An overview of the pipeline is shown in Figure~\ref{fig:Img2code}.
+To bridge this gap, we designed an \texttt{img2code} pipeline to incorporate more realistic and challenging problems during our data expansion round.
+An overview of this pipeline is shown in Fig.~\ref{fig:Img2code}.
 Concretely, we first sample VQA data from a collection of math-dominant datasets~\citep{meng2025mmeureka,chen2022unigeo,sun2024mm,chen2021geoqa}.
 We then employ FigCodifier~\citep{wang2025mathcoder}, a model specifically trained to convert images into code, to process these samples.
-The resulting code is subsequently rendered back into images.
+The resulting code is subsequently rendered back into images for verification.